-If the $\gamma$ -photon has enough energy, it can interact with the electromagnetic field of a nucleus and create a electron-positron pair.
-The positron will soon find an electron in the material and this electron will annihilate with the positron after a short time, creating two 511 keV $\gamma$ -photons.
+If the $\gamma$ -photon has enough energy, it can interact with the electromagnetic field of a nucleus and create an electron-positron pair.
+The positron will soon find an electron in the material and this electron will annihilate with the positron after a short time, creating (in most cases) two 511 keV $\gamma$ -photons emitted in approximately opposite directions.